zawadz88/real-estate-all/README.md

 A sample real estate app showing how to:
   - use Maven build system with multiple modules
-  - use Robolectric for testing
+  - use Robolectric and Robotium for testing
   - use Navigation Drawer and ActionBarCompat
-  - support multiple screen sizes- use Event Bus?
+  - support multiple screen sizes
+  - use Event Bus probably...